How to Secure the Best Scuba Diving Life Insurance Coverage Today

 The maximum depth allowed for the Open Water Diver certification is 60 feet,

-And the depth for the Advanced Open Water Diver (AOWD) certification is 100 feet.
+The Advanced Open Water Diver (AOWD) certification depth is 100 feet.

 With many diving no deeper than 60 feet.